Fill up on food made with love at these outstanding Italian restaurants in Hong Kong.

 Fika, G/F, 24 Hang Hau Village, Hang Hau, Tseung Kwan O, Hong Kong, p.
 6313 9286

 Since opening in 2020, LucAle means business when it comes to serving hearty Italian food with a twist.
 A passion project by Chefs Alessandro Angelini, previously of Shangri-La’s Angelini, and Luca De Berardinis of Conrad, this Italian restaurant offers thoughtfully prepared dishes made with lots of love.
-Having revitalised its menu in April 2022, LucAle is ready to captivate you with contemporary takes on classic Italian dishes.
 The Pumpkin and Mascarpone Ravioli elevates a classic, with bronte pistachios sauce and a sprinkle of black truffle.
 The Slow Cooked Beef Cheek, perfectly cooked with celery root cream and caramelised kumquat, is another dish to write home about.
-Meanwhile, LucAle’s famous desserts continue to shine, with its Liquorice Crème Brulee and Tiramisu taking centre stage.
+Meanwhile, LucAle’s famous desserts continue to shine, with its Liquorice Creme Brulee and Tiramisu taking centre stage.

 LucAle, Shop A, 100 Third Street, Sai Ying Pun, Hong Kong, p.
 3611 1842